Nightmare Alley (2021 film): Plot

-In 1939, Stan Carlisle hides a corpse under the floorboards of a run-down house before setting the house ablaze.
+In 1939, Stan Carlisle hides the corpse of his deceased father under the floorboards of a run-down house before setting the house ablaze.
 That evening, he walks into a traveling carnival and watches a geek show in which a deranged man eats a live chicken.
 Stan runs into the carnival's strongman, and is offered a temporary job for the night.
 He is subsequently convinced by carnival owner, Clem, to stay, and begins working with Madame Zeena, the carnival's clairvoyant act, and her alcoholic husband, Pete.

 Stan begins courting fellow performer, Molly, and asks her to leave the carnival with him, but she refuses.
 Madame Zeena and Pete teach Stan how to use the coded language and cold reading tricks in their act, while warning him against pretending to speak to the dead.
 Stan also learns that Clem hires troubled alcoholics to be his geeks, then gives them opium-laced alcohol so they stay.
 One night, Pete asks Stan for alcohol and is found dead the next day.

 Local law enforcement raid the carnival after learning about the geek show.
 Stan uses his cold reading skills to placate the local sheriff and manipulate him into showing leniency.
 Shortly thereafter, Molly agrees to leave the carnival with Stan.

 Two years later, Stan runs a successful psychic act for the wealthy elite of Buffalo.
 Molly performs as his assistant, but their relationship has deteriorated as Stan demands perfection from Molly.
 During a performance, psychologist Dr. Lilith Ritter interrupts and tries to expose their act.
 Stan bests and humiliates Ritter with his cold reading skills, then reads the man sitting with Ritter, Judge Kimball.
 After the show, Kimball asks Stan to help him and his wife communicate with their dead son.
 Stan agrees over Molly's objections.

 Stan meets with Ritter to purchase information on Kimball.
 Ritter agrees, but requests Stan sit for a psychotherapy session in lieu of payment.
 That night, Molly invites Madame Zeena and other performers to the hotel for an impromptu party.
 Madame Zeena warns Stan not to do Kimball's reading, claiming to have read his plans from tarot.